hasadna/OpenCaptcha/README.md

 options: " רחובות |  בנימינה | תל-שבע"

 the typed in the answer would be "בנימינה", typed in as a textual string

 ###  Ask User About Fact
-Each question template would define the area of the correct answer to the generated question.
-The point the user will click upon will result in a pass/fail of the check.
-A human user should pass at least one of 3 tries.
-If not, the record will be marked as suspicious.

-I think that it would be better to have the user select out of a few predefined answers instead of clicking on the image (which is error prone).

 The server:
 1. creates a unique question based on the data from a predefined set of templates.
 The template defines:
    - text template for question